jeremysmai/jnmconsulting/README.md

-# JNM Consulting LLC
+# JNM Consulting LLC [Website]
-temporary website location
+Current Website project for JNM Consulting LLC

 ## TODO
+ - Funnel Users through an experience (to get to their needs)
  - About (What we do, philosophy)
  - Contact
  - Links to Past and current projects